Home » Symptoms » Dog Symptoms A-Z » Inflammation of the Front Part of the Eye (Uveitis)

 Basics and possible causes

 Autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
 Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus. occur when the dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. mistakenly attacks the body’s own tissues, including the uveaThe uvea is the middle layer of the eyeball, consisting of the iris, the ciliary body, and the choroid.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. mistakenly attacks its own tissues, including the uveaThe uvea is the middle layer of the eyeball, consisting of the iris, the ciliary body, and the choroid.
 It is rich in blood vessels and plays a role in regulating the amount of light that enters the eye and in nourishing the eye..
-Such conditions are complex and often require comprehensive medical care and therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Such diseases are complex and often require comprehensive medical care and therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions..
 Examples of autoimmune causes include Vogt-Koyanagi-Harada-like syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment. or idiopathicIdiopathic refers to a condition or disease for which the cause is unknown.
 It is used when no clear external cause or underlying disease can be identified as an explanation for the symptoms. uveitis, where the exact cause remains unknown.

 Typical accompanying symptoms